unvermuthet/godot-ndi/README.md

 ```

-## Download
+## Install

-Check under `Releases` or get Build Artifacts under `Actions`.
-Install by extracting the zip anywhere is your Godot project.
+Download the latest version under `Releases`.
+Install by extracting the ZIP file anywhere in your Godot project.
 The NDI Runtime is also required.

 - [NDI Runtime for Windows](http://ndi.link/NDIRedistV6)
 - [NDI Runtime for MacOS](http://ndi.link/NDIRedistV6Apple)
 - [NDI Runtime for Linux](https://github.com/DistroAV/DistroAV/wiki/1.-Installation#linux) (Doesn't work with flatpak editor since that's sandboxed)

+Your application needs to comply with the [NDI SDK license](http://ndi.link/ndisdk_license).

 ## Building from source